jeeb/avisynth/distrib/Readme/readme_history.txt

       1 - property is appended (make arrays by calling with mode=1 consecutively) 2 - touch
   - from plugin writer's point of view:
+    - new field in internal VideoFrame struct: avsmap, type is AVSMap* which is basically a reference counting struct for holding array of variants
+    - frame property passing along the filter chain
       If your filter is not an in-place one (works with NewVideoFrame instead of MakeWritable) then you have to pass properties programatically by using a new version of env->NewVideoFrame: NewVideoFrameP.
       This alternative version of NewVideoFrame has a second PVideoFrame* parameter from which properties will be copied upon creating an empty VideoFrame.

       Unfortunately if even one filter in the chain is not passing frame properties then it is a dead end on the info.

       Whether you can (should) use it or not, the Avisynth interface version will tell you. (e.g. >= 8) which should be queried (best place: filter constructor)
       Unless you drop support for older avs+ or classic Avisynth 2.6, there will be a transient time when you have to support both world.
       Example:
         Check it:
           has_at_least_v8 = true;
           try { env->CheckVersion(8); } catch (const AvisynthError&) { has_at_least_v8 = false; }
         and use it:
           if (has_at_least_v8) dst = env->NewVideoFrameP(vi, &src); else dst = env->NewVideoFrame(vi);

       Another approach VideoFrame is created as before and later 'copyFrameProps' is used.

+    - support functions
     In C interface:
       use avs_new_video_frame_a_prop instead of avs_new_video_frame_a

       AVS_VideoFrame * AVSC_CC avs_new_video_frame_a_prop(AVS_ScriptEnvironment * p, const AVS_VideoInfo * vi, AVS_VideoFrame *propSrc, int align)

     In avisynth.h:
-      struct AVSFrameRef and AVSClipRef
       enums AVSPropTypes, AVSGetPropErrors and AVSPropAppendMode
       AVSMap* is just a pointer which holds the actual list and values of frame properties.
       You don't need to know what's inside.
 Access its content through IScriptEnvironment or C interface calls

-  - IScriptEnvironment vtable extended!
-For the first time since classic Avisynth 2.6 moved to IF version 6 Preliminarily the new IF version will be 8.
+  - IScriptEnvironment interface is extended!
+For the first time since classic Avisynth 2.6 moved to IF version 6.

-    New methods:
+    AVISYNTH_INTERFACE_VERION supporting frame properties is: 8.

+    [CPP interface]

     - NewVideoFrame with frame property source:
         PVideoFrame NewVideoFrameP(const VideoInfo& vi, PVideoFrame* propSrc, int align = FRAME_ALIGN);